GCorbel/sbire/README.md

   - Say what you want ("This project rocks" for example)
   - Type `sbire save`
   - A file will be created in `~\.sbire\text`

+If you want to see what is put in the file in real time, you can do `tail -f ~\.sbire\text`.

 ## Configuration